Jack Hodgins (Bones): Romantic

 After time apart, it is made clear that Hodgins still has feelings for Angela.
-After Booth is hospitalized for a brain tumor near the end of Season 4, Hodgins proposes giving his and Angela's relationship a second shot.
+After Booth is hospitalized for a brain tumor near the end of Season 4, Hodgins proposes giving his and Angela's relationship another chance.
 While, in Season 5, they seem to be just friends, there are still signs of romantic tension between the two.
 In the episode "The Tough Man in the Tender Chicken", Angela mentions to Hodgins that her required celibacy period will soon be over and seems to hint that she would like to break it with Hodgins; Hodgins turns her down, despite her insistence that she was implying no such thing.
-In "The X in the File", when Wendell tells Hodgins of his relationship with Angela, Hodgins is shown to be very upset and hurt.
+In "The X in the File", when Wendell Bray (Michael Grant Terry) tells Hodgins of his relationship with Angela, Hodgins is shown to be very upset and hurt.
 During the next episode, "The Proof in the Pudding", Angela has a pregnancy scare; during this time, Hodgins tells her that he loves her and that he will be there to support her and the baby.
 While the pregnancy test was revealed to be a false positive at the end of the episode, Angela still tells Hodgins that she is grateful for his support and will never forget it.

-They were later imprisoned in "The Witch in the Wardrobe" for a variety of minor infractions by a local sheriff, which led to remembrance of their happiness together.
-They both realized that they regretted breaking up and shared a passionate kiss.
-When a judge arrived to post their bail, they were finally married in a private ceremony in the jail cell.
-They announced their marriage to their colleagues soon after.
+They are later imprisoned in "The Witch in the Wardrobe" for a variety of minor infractions by a local sheriff, which leads to remembrance of their happiness together.
+They both realize that they regret breaking up and share a passionate kiss.
+When a judge arrives to post their bail, they are finally married in a private ceremony in the jail cell.
+They announce their marriage to their colleagues soon after.

-Upon their return from their honeymoon in Paris, it is revealed that they are expecting their first child, who will be named Temperance, if it's a girl, after Dr. Brennan.
+Upon their return from their honeymoon in Paris, it is revealed that they are expecting their first child, who will be named Temperance, if it's a girl, after Brennan.
 Angela's father wants to name their child "Staccato Mamba".
-It came to him in a song.
 Hodgins disagrees so he stands up to him and tells him "No".
 Finally he agrees with Angela and Hodgins on the names Katherine Temperance for a girl and Michael Joseph for a boy.
-Also in the end of the episode it was revealed that Hodgins got a tattoo of Angela's dad on his other arm which said "Dad".
+Also in the end of the episode it is revealed that Hodgins got a tattoo of Angela's father on his other arm which reads "Dad".

 In the episode "The Blackout in the Blizzard" Angela and Hodgins find out they are both carriers of Leber's Congenital Amaurosis, giving their baby a 25 percent chance of blindness.
-This was a huge devastation for the couple, but in the end they reminded each other that they can handle anything together.
-Once the child was born, their son was confirmed to not be blind, and the two named him Michael Staccato Vincent Hodgins (named in honor of Vincent Nigel-Murray who was previously killed).
+This is a huge devastation for the couple, but in the end they remind each other that they can handle anything together.
+Once the child is born, their son is confirmed to not be blind, and the two name him Michael Staccato Vincent Hodgins, named in honor of intern Vincent Nigel-Murray (Ryan Cartwright), who was murdered in a previous episode.